 - For men with decreased semen motility, IUI may be the best treatment option.

-- Sometimes, if ovulation can be triggered by medication, insemination may not be required at all.
+- Sometimes, if medication triggers ovulation, insemination may not be necessary at all.

 - Surgery can be an option for women with blocked tubes.

 - More aggressive treatment may be an option for a woman who is around 40 years of age or for couples who have been struggling with infertility for a long time.

 These are only a few of the available treatment options.
 Individualization of treatment plans are necessary; if something worked for someone else, it doesn’t necessarily mean that it will work for you too.

 Myth: Babies conceived through ART will have birth defects or developmental delays

 Fact: Even though we hope that all the babies are born without defects, unfortunately, that’s not the case.
 According to a study, children conceived naturally have a 3 – 5% risk of birth defects and a 1 – 2 % likelihood of experiencing developmental delays.

 IUI used with medications, does not appear to further increase the risk of birth defects or developmental delays.
 However, ovarian stimulation does have the potential for pregnancy related complications associated with multiple pregnancies.